New Jersey Hospital Negligence Attorneys

 Contact An Experienced Hospital Malpractice Attorney Today

 At Nagel Rice LLP we believe that actions have consequences.
 Anyone who causes harm to another should be brought to justice.
 Hospitals, like individuals, should not be able to shirk responsibility for any negligent care provided on their premises since they have a duty to oversee all hospital care.

-If you suffered an injury at a hospital and would like to see that hospital held responsible, please contact us to schedule a free initial consultation.
+If you suffered from medical negligence at a hospital and would like to see that hospital held responsible, please contact us to schedule a free initial consultation.